swharden/FftSharp/dev/imp/readme.md

 ## Sparky (C#)

 This C# FFT/IFFT implementation came from a 2007 blogspot article [Fast Fourier Transform (FFT/IFFT) in C#](http://sdasrath.blogspot.com/2007/11/20071101-fast-fourier-transform-fftifft.html) by Surujlal 'Sparky' Dasrath.
-Source code indicates a copyright but no license is indicated.
+Source code indicates a copyright but no license.
+The original author was contacted on May 24, 2020 and agreed to its redistribution under a MIT license.

 * [fftifft.cs](sparky/fftifft.cs)
 * [complex.cs](sparky/complex.cs)